 Armadillo Appearance & Biology

-While armadillos are intriguing to some, not everyone is a fan of them, especially homeowners, gardeners, and farmers.
+While armadillos are intriguing to some, not everyone is fan of them, especially homeowners, gardeners, and farmers.
 Those claws they have?
 They come in handy for digging and burrowing—all throughout your yard.
 Armadillos have minimal fat storage and a low metabolic rate meaning that cold weather is their enemy.
 They live in warmer habitats and they prefer to sleep in burrows in the ground to help maintain their warmth.
 They are extremely motivated to find shelter and food (grubs and insects) and will destroy your lawn and gardens in the process.
 They can even destabilize tree root systems and building foundations with their tunnels.
 It does not take very large for them to dig up a large amount of land.
-On top of their destructive tendencies, armadillos have been known to be carriers of mycobacterium leprae, which causes leprosy.
+On top of their destructive tendencies, armadillos have been known to carriers of mycobacterium leprae, which causes leprosy.
 They can also carry tapeworms and salmonella in their feces.

 Armadillo Removal & Trapping In Edmond OK